Wakoku

 Wa-koku (倭國, literally "Wa-nation") was the name used by early imperial China and its neighbouring states to refer to the nation usually identified as Japan.
 There are various theories regarding the extent of power of the early kings of Japan.
 According to the Book of Sui and the History of the Northern Dynasties, its borders were five months from east to west and three months from north to south.
-The Wajin appear in historical documents such as the Book of Han and the Geographical Survey of Japan from around the 2nd century BC.
-In the late 7th century, the Yamato kingdom, which had been called Yamato, changed its external name to Japan, but its relation to Japan since Book of the Later Han is not clear.
-There are discrepancies in the descriptions of the Old Book of Tang and the New Book of Tang.
+The Wajin ethnic group who lived in the Japanese archipelago appear in historical documents such as the Book of Han which was finished in 111 CE.
+In the late 7th century, the Yamato kingdom, changed its external name to Japan (Nippon, 日本).
+The earliest record of this appears in the Chinese Old Book of Tang, which notes the change in 703 when Japanese envoys requested that its name be changed.
+Given the ambiguity in the Hou Hanshu, it is unclear if the Chinese imperial agreed to the changes.
+There are also some discrepancies in the descriptions of the event between the Old and the New Book of Tang.

 History

 Formation of small states and the Civil War of Wa

-In 57 AD, the chief of Na-no-Kuni of Wa, which is said to have been located in northern Kyushu (along the coast of Hakata Bay), received a gold seal (King of Na gold seal) from Emperor Guangwu of Han.
+In 57 CE, the chief of Nakoku of Wa, which is said to have been located in northern Kyushu (along the coast of Hakata Bay), received a gold seal from Emperor Guangwu of Han.

-In the 2nd year of the jianwu zhongyuan reign period [AD 57], the Na state of Wa sent an envoy with tribute.
+In the 2nd year of the jianwu zhongyuan reign period [57 CE], the Nakoku state of Wa sent an envoy with tribute.
 The envoy introduced himself as a high official.
 The state lies in the far south of Wa.
 [Emperor] Guangwu bestowed on him a seal with a tassel.